rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{center}

-We achieve **enhanced digital efficiency** and a **competitive feature set **by designing EuroToken as a digital, peer-to-peer, programmable payment system.
+We achieve **enhanced digital efficiency** and a **competitive feature set **by designing EuroToken as a digital, Peer-to-Peer, programmable payment system.
 We achieve **cash-like features** with direct and off-line transferability without the need for intermediary parties.
 EuroToken provides the ECB with a new set of **monetary policy options** by having the Central Bank controlling the